-Child custody battles during divorce often become heated and contentious.
+UPDATED: Child custody battles during divorce often become heated and contentious.
 Afterward, tensions and ill feelings can continue to fester.
 It’s bad enough when this just exists between parents, but what about when it involves the kids?
 What if your child hates living with your ex?
 What can you do?
+Is there a way to modify a child custody arrangement?

 What If They Don’t Get Along?